-Selati camp being situated on the banks of the Selati River makes the mornings even more beautiful, with breathtaking sunrises and interesting animals coming to investigate around the water’s edge the possibilities are endless.
+Selati camp is situated on the banks of the Selati River making the mornings even more beautiful, with breathtaking sunrises and interesting animals coming to investigate the water’s edge, the possibilities on display are endless.

 A look can say it all.
 Often when you get close to a lion, even if you are in a vehicle, a low growl will warn you of their mood.

 Could this be a Shrubby Cinquefoil (Dasiphora fruticose)?

 Every drive is a learning opportunity for the students.
 Be it an animal, bird, insect or plant species.
 Questions are asked by the instructors to make certain that every safari drive is utilized to the fullest.